twpayne/go-mbtiles/README.md

 Of note:
 * The caller is responsible for populating the correct metadata into the metadata persuant to the spec.
+* The caller is responsible for gzip'ing the tile data before calling `InsertTile` or `BulkInsertTile`.
+The spec requires tiles to be compressed with gzip.
+How the caller implements the compression is outside the scope of this package.
 * go-mbtiles will invert the Y coordinate to TMS to be compliant with the mbtiles spec.
 * go-mbtiles will create a metadata table if it doesn't exist, the first time